Setting up Super Simple Box Office

 Available to sell – select whether the hold can be sold if not taken up.

-Tickets to hold – maximum number of tickets to hold on a performance by performance level.
+Tickets to hold – maximum number of tickets to hold.

 Click Save